Three Reasons Why Getting Money First is Mandatory

 You cannot be timid in telling the customer that you need payment ahead of time to design their gift basket.
 This is your business, and you make the rules.

-If you are not able to inform the customer, then this may not be the business for you, but before you throw in the basket (nope, not the towel), the Start Your Own Gift Basket Business course helps you put the entire “get money first” process in place.
-I promise that you will have your plan together so you are strong, confident, and satisfied in your abilities.
+If you are not able to inform the customer, then this may not be the business for you.
+However, before you throw in the basket (nope, not the towel), the Start Your Own Gift Basket Business course helps you put the entire “get money first” process in place.
+At the end you will have your plan together so you are strong, confident, and ready to collect first before you finalize orders.

-Without cash up front, you will not only be out of business quickly, you will also have unfinished or undelivered gift baskets because the customer never paid.
+Without cash up front, you will not only be out of business quickly, you will also have a collection of unpaid gift baskets because the customer did not fulfill on her end.
 You’ll be unhappy, and if you have a spouse or partner, they may verbally let you know about their displeasure.
 You don’t want to hear that, do you?

 Get rid of your jitters, and get down to business.
 Get the sale, collect your money, create the gift basket, and let’s all be happy.